Danker0/DIPformer/README.md

 pip install -r requirements.txt
 ```

-2. Select the relaxation voltage dataset to train.
+2. Select the relaxation voltage dataset to train and test.
 The original cycle data can be found [Here](https://zenodo.org/records/6405084).
 We have placed the processed datasets in the ./data/ folder, including:

     **a.
-Raw Relaxed Voltage Data**: `Raw_RV_Data.csv` is the directly extracted relaxed voltage data, retaining fine-grained features, and is the dataset used in our paper.
+Raw Relaxed Voltage Data**: `Raw_RV_Data.csv` is the directly extracted voltage relaxation data, retaining fine-grained features, and is the dataset used in our paper.

     ![image](https://github.com/Danker0/DIPformer/assets/116075674/24749621-bde7-41fb-8d9a-1d2d353c4206)